-Additional listing fees - After an original listing, if your company lists additional securities, there is a fee payable based on the listing capitalization.
+After an original listing, if your company lists additional securities, there is a fee payable based on the listing capitalization.

 Various transactions, such as acquisitions, public offerings and private placements, require additional filing fees.
 As with listing fees, these fees are typically based on either the listed capitalization or the value of the financing.
-Complete listing fee schedules can be found on www.tsx.com/listings/listing-with-us/listing-guides/listing-costs.
+Complete listing fee schedules can be found on www.tmx.com.